 Image used under Flickr Creative Commons license from Bureau of Land Management.

 In our new “Weekend at the Westmark” series, we’ll be taking you all over Alaska and the Yukon to show you an unforgettable weekend vacation at each of our properties.
 In honor of the “The Last Great Race,” we’re kicking things off at the Westmark Fairbanks Hotel & Conference Center.
-The 2015 Iditarod Trail Sled Dog Race will officially start in Faribanks on March 9, after the ceremonial start in Anchorage on March 7.
-The race’s usual restart destination is in Willow, but the Last Frontier’s ever-unpredictable weather conditions had something else in mind for 2015!
+The 2015 Iditarod Trail Sled Dog Race will officially start in Fairbanks on March 9, after the ceremonial start in Anchorage on March 7.
+The race’s usual restart destination is in Willow, but the regions’s ever-unpredictable weather conditions had something else in mind for 2015!
 Due to record-warm temperatures in the Southcentral part of the state, the official start has been relocated to Fairbanks for only the second time in history.